pantheon-systems/documentation/source/content/guides/drupal-9-migration/04-integrated-composer-convert-custom.md

   <Alert title="Note"  type="info" >

-  There is currently a platform bug which prevents Integrated Composer from being enabled until a change to pantheon.yml has been pushed to **each site**.
-Follow the steps below to complete final deployment.
+  There is currently a platform bug which prevents Integrated Composer from being enabled until a change to `pantheon.yml` has been pushed to *each site*.
+Follow the steps below to complete the final deployment.

   </Alert>